 So now you have a lot of information.
 You can then strip it down to its core components and collate the information into baskets.
-Build the information back up, sort it, twist it, mess it up, and strip back down again.
-Look for patterns, join the dots, look for the none dots.
+Build the information back up, sort it, twist it, mess it up, and strip it back down again.
+Look for patterns, join the dots, and look for the none dots.
 Look for the dots pretending to be dots.
 Fire the information into analytical models.
 Models like SWOT, STEP, ACH, Porters, Force Field and many more.
 But don’t use analytical models for the sake of it.
 It’s not an MBA dissertation; it’s real life.

 5. Look for certainty

 Take a look at the newly created Intelligence and try and find as much certainty as possible.
 Jangle the information around and ask questions like, so what?
 And Why is that?
 And what does it mean?
 Once you seem to have some certainty, work backwards and try and disprove it.
 Look for mistakes and look for biases in your thinking.
 Are you looking at a situation you want to believe to be true?
 Or is it actually true?
-You need to take your ego and experience out of the equation and look at the Intelligence dispassionately.
+You need to take your ego and experience out of the equation and look at Intelligence dispassionately.
 This is why the decision-maker shouldn’t get involved in collating Intelligence.
 This is why companies to us.